aerospike/asmt/README.md

 To restore a different server instance, use -i to specify the instance index.

 To restore a specific namespace only, use -n to specify the namespace name.

+There is no need to specify the -z option when restoring, even if the files are compressed (i.e., they were created using the -z option).

 For other restore options, use -h or see the list below.